achille-martin/pyqt-crom/README.md

 Specs of target OS:

+- `Android 13.0` as targeted Android features
-- `Android 9.0` (app can be used with later Android versions but won't pack the latest Android features)
+- `Android 9.0` as minimum Android version to run the app

 <a id="github-repo-download"></a>
 ### 1.2.
 Download the github repo